Motivation 101 for Writers

 The passive method of motivation may be the most common and it’s also the most useless this form of getting the impulse to work.
 It is also known as, “Waiting for the Muse.”

-This topic is so important, I teach a complete course on it.
+This topic is so important, I teach a complete online course about it.
 Take a look at this life-changing educational experience here.

 In olden times, people thought ideas came from a creative spirit that Muse would speak to them.
 There was no guilt about words not appearing on the page it was the Muse’s fault for not speaking.